 TATTOO AFTERCARE

-The way your tattoo will look after healing depends not only on my skills, but equally on the aftercare so take your time to get familiar with all the recommendations.
+The way your tattoo will look after healing depends not only on my skills, but equally on the aftercare. take your time to get familiar with all the recommendations.
 Bad tattoo aftercare can lead to infections.

 In the healing process you will need the following things: